qwertyfinger/music-release-notifier/README.md

 ## Technical side
 Application codebase suffers from lack of a proper architecture and usage of not the most suitable supporting libraries.
-It's going to be completely rewritten in a more appropriate fashion, using MVP architecture and Reactive programming.
+It's going to be completely rewritten in a more appropriate fashion.

 The necessary data is available thanks to [Last.fm](http://last.fm/)</a>, [Deezer](http://deezer.com)</a> and [MusicBrainz](https://musicbrainz.org/) via their APIs.